 Day 1 - Arrive in Portugal

-Enjoy a smooth transfer from the airport to your hotel in Lisbon.
+Pick up your car and drive from the airport to your hotel in Lisbon.
 Get a good night’s rest before beginning your road trip.

 Day 2 – Explore the Alentejo Countryside:

 Collect your rental car and begin your journey.
 Head east across the Vasco de Gama Bridge into the Alentejo region, accounting for one-third of Portugal’s land but less than one-tenth of its people.
 You’ll cruise past wheat fields, olive groves, orchards, vineyards and cork oaks.
 The whitewashed towns of the southern plains will give way to walled hilltop villages nestled in rocky terrain.
 Ancient stone circles, dolmens, and menhirs in the area provide evidence of the depth of Portugal’s neolithic history.
 Your first stop will be the walled city of Évora, a UNESCO World Heritage site perhaps most famous for its chapel of bones.
 As you walk Évora’s narrow streets, Roman, Moorish, Medieval and Renaissance architecture are testament to the city’s long and fascinating history – dating back to the pre-Christian era.
 Continue to Estremoz, a hilltop town overlooking groves of olive trees.
 Area quarries produce the second largest quantity of fine marble in the world and have supplied European artists and architects since Roman times.
 You’ll continue up to the Spanish border and overnight in the 8th-century castle town of Marvão, perched on a cliff affording epic views.

 Day 3 - Climb to Serra da Estrela Mountain Villages: